Quenched Invariance Principle for a class of random conductance models with long-range jumps: Main results

 Note that this is true despite the conjecture that a QIP holds for all~$s>d+2$.
 A natural question is whether such examples can be constructed also for nearest-neighbor conductances.
 This is answered in:

 \begin{theorem} Suppose $d\ge3$ and let~$p,q\ge1$ be such that

 Then there is a law~$\BbbP$ on nearest-neighbor conductances satisfying Assumption~$\ref{ass1}(1)$ and

 for which the corrector is (well defined yet) not sublinear everywhere. \end{theorem} Modulo a boundary case, condition \eqref{E:2.8} is complementary to \eqref{E:1.7**} under which Bella and Sch\"affner \cite{BelSch} proved that the corrector is sublinear everywhere and thus a QIP holds.
-Theorem~\ref{thm-2.8} thus makes it unlikely that the elliptic-regularity methods underlying \cite{ADS,BelSch} would yield a proof of a QIP under the presumably optimal conditions \eqref{E:1.5}.
+While Theorem~\ref{thm-2.8} presents counterexamples only to the method of proof, rather than the QIP itself, it makes it unlikely that the elliptic-regularity methods underlying \cite{ADS,BelSch} would ever yield a proof of a QIP in nearest-neighbor conductance models under the presumably optimal conditions \eqref{E:1.5}.
+It appears that more promising strategies are to either try to infer a QIP directly from the AIP (which is known to hold under \eqref{E:1.5}) or restrict proofs of sublinearity of the corrector to just the set of vertices visited by the random walk.
+An attempt in the latter direction has been made by Ba and Mathieu~\cite{Ba-Mathieu}, albeit for diffusions in periodic environments.